PipedreamHQ/docs/docs/what-is-pipedream/README.md

 ## What are workflows?

-A workflow is just a script that operates on an event.
+A workflow is a sequence of linear steps that operates on an event.

 Every workflow has a source, or trigger.
 You can send an event via [HTTP / webhook](/notebook/sources/#webhook-sources), or trigger a workflow using a [cron job](/cron/).